rd--/blksc3/md/glossary.md

 ## Black & White

-There is a black and white, our outline, drawing mode.
+There is a black and white, or grey, or outline, drawing mode.
 These drawings may be more suitable for printing, for including in documentation, or for use with non-colour displays.